 Health And Dietary Changes In Late Summer

-Digestion is always important, but it would benefit everyone to give extra energy nourishing the Stomach and Spleen organs and meridians this time of year, and in between seasons.
+Digestion is always important, but nourishing the Stomach and Spleen organs and meridians this time of year, and in between seasons is a great idea.
 Your digestion could be super efficient this time of year because of the relationship between the season and the Stomach and Spleen.
 But if these organs and channels are imbalanced (too much or too little energy), one may experience:

 - Belching, bloating